 Job arrays are mostly easily used if input and output files for independent calculations can be numbered in a sequential fashion.

-To use a job array, first create a job template script.
-An example is shown below:
+To use a job array, first create a job template script - each element of the array will replicate this script.
+Here, we will work off the example shown below:

 In this example, the job script is requesting one hour of walltime, two compute cores on a single node, and 2gb of memory.
 The job script attempts to run an executable named program.exe, and directs the input and output of the program.
-Saving this job script to a file named jobtemplate.sh, it could then be used to submit an array of ten jobs using the command:
+If you save this script to a file named jobtemplate.sh, it could then be used to submit an array of ten jobs using the command:

 sbatch --array=1-10 jobtemplate.sh